UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_05_functional_programming_part_1.md

 * the lack of side effects can sometimes require convoluted approaches to solve somewhat simple problems, like recursive functions
 * data immutability is not conveniente for big monolithic data structure, where data duplication could lead to serious memory issues (usually one tries to break it down)

-in particular the last point is strongly related to the idea of tidy data: if we can represent our data in a tidy fashiob, it's often easier to distribute and avoid unnecessary duplications.
+in particular the last point is strongly related to the idea of tidy data: if we can represent our data in a tidy fashion, it's often easier to distribute and avoid unnecessary duplications.

 In the standard library there are 3 modules that focus all the necessary for functional programming applications: